nikitavoloboev/data/productivity/flow/Rules.md

 - plan the next day in advance in the calendar
 	- plan deadlines one week in advance
 	- follow through with the plan but adapt where necessary

+## My Mind
+- uppercase entries in the main map + articles / GitHub